peterkappus/panoflex/README.md

 ## The Backlog

 ### Do next
+- Capture monthly (or weekly?) local backups
 - Add ability to report progress at all levels.
-- Add ability to flag a goal as belonging to the SDP
+- Add ability to flag a goal as belonging to the SDP (+ tests)
 - Ability to show only SDP goals
 - Hide scores & scoring functionality (make scores optional)
 - When reporting, add requirement to select a status:, Not Started (default), On-track, Off-track, Significant Delay/Issue, Delivered- Implement new "box-based" UI (see Lucy F's mockup)